Project-Herophilus/DataSynthesis/README.md

 ## 1: DataTier
 At the core of DataSynthesis is the data tier that is designed to be extensible and support all the needs for the platform.
-All things around the data tier are specifically contained within the link provided below.<br>
+All things around the data tier are specifically contained within the link provided below.

 [DataTier](https://github.com/Project-Herophilus/DataSynthesis/tree/main/DataTier/README.md)

 ## 2: Data Tier - APIs